 Here, you’ll experience art, history, and nature.

-Admission to the Frick grounds, Car and Carriage Museum, Greenhouse, and permanent collection is free.
+Admission to the gardens, Permanent Collection, and Car and Carriage Museum is free.

 From downtown Pittsburgh, the Pittsburgh Airport or PA Turnpike, the Frick is reached via the Parkway East (I-376).
 Exit at #77–Edgewood Swissvale (take the Edgewood ramp), follow Braddock Ave. to Penn Ave. and turn left.
 Continue four blocks and turn left on South Homewood Ave.
 Proceed one long block to traffic circle (Reynolds St.) and follow signs to parking lot entrance.